Want to create interactive content? It’s easy in Genially!

 PLASTIC

-All CLAY bodies contain some crystalline silica which can scar your lung tissue and cause irreversible loss of breathing capacity.
+All CLAY bodies contain crystalline silica which can scar your lung tissue and cause irreversible loss of breathing capacity.
 In GLAZES, silica is the component (ingredient) that makes glass.

 Uneven drying and Shrinkage will cause cracks.